wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 deployment.apps/person-service-operator-controller-manager created
 ```

-This will create a `person-service-operator-system` namespace and install all the necessary files into Kubernetes.
+This command creates a `person-service-operator-system` namespace and installs all the necessary files into Kubernetes.
 This namespace contains everything needed to handle the request to create a `PersonService`, but does not contain any instances of your newly created custom resource.

-If you now want to see your `PersonService` in action, create a new namespace and apply a new instance of the `PersonService` through the following configuration file `config/samples/charts_v1alpha1_personservice`:
+If you now want to see your `PersonService` in action, create a new namespace and apply a new instance of the `PersonService` through the following configuration file, located in `config/samples/charts_v1alpha1_personservice`:

 ```yaml
 apiVersion: charts.wanja.org/v1alpha1